abdulSalamKagaji97/AbdulSalamKagaji_DATA606/docs/draft_proposal.md

 To provide current market demand for the application or idea of an application, esmiated reach and download forecast, competition comparision in the similar genere apps in the leading market.

 ## Technologies Used
--programming language : Python, react/streamlit (yet to decide on front-end framework) -libraries : Pandas, Plotly, sklearn, scipy, flask, tf-idf -algorithms : Regression, clustering and tree based classification and regression algorithms -network protocols : REST api's
+- programming language : Python, react/streamlit (yet to decide on front-end framework)
+- libraries : Pandas, Plotly, sklearn, scipy, flask, tf-idf
+- algorithms : Regression, clustering and tree based classification and regression algorithms
+- network protocols : REST api's

 ## Expected outcome
   1. Analysis of similar apps provided by the user based on the category, type(free or paid) and other features of the app.